paypal/squbs/docs/deduplicate.md

 ### Usage

-The usage is very similar to standard Akka Stream stages:
+The usage is very similar to standard Pekko Stream stages:

 ```scala
 val result = Source("a" :: "b" :: "b" :: "c" :: "a" :: "a" :: "a" :: "c" :: Nil).